Description

 - Additive GI side effects likely

-- Potential for excessive weight loss
+- Possible for too much weight loss

 - Hypoglycemia risk in diabetics